samblau/TCL2016/README.md

 sites: Specifies the number of physical sites contained in the system.
 Input should be an integer greater than 1.

 markov: Specifies if the Markovian approximation will be used (True or true) or will not (False or false).
 In other words, True = Redfield, False = TCL2.
 Some of the following parameters take identical inputs and will be denoted as having a T/F input.
+The default is True.

 secular: Specifies if the secular approximation will be used with a T/F input.
 The secular approximation prevents transfer between populations and coherences.
 This can be crucial for preventing exciton populations from falling bellow zero depending on the specifics of your Hamiltonian and spectral density.
+The default is True.

 save_dens: Specifies if the trajectories of density matrices will be stored and printed with a T/F input.
+The default is False.

 duration: Specifies the length of propagation in picoseconds.
-Any positive integer or float is a valid input, though a recommended default value is 1 picosecond.
+Any positive integer or float is a valid input, though the default value is 1.5 picoseconds.

 step: Specifies the length of the time-step of propagation in picoseconds.
-A recommended default value is 0.00015 picoseconds.
+The default value is 0.00015 picoseconds.

-sd_range: Specifies the maximum frequency, in wavenumber, for the plotting of the spectral densities.
+sd_top: Specifies the maximum frequency, in wavenumber, for the plotting of the spectral densities.
 Any positive integer or float is a valid input.
+The default value is 1800 wavenumbers.

+sd_bot: Specifies the minimum frequency, in wavenumber, for the plotting of the spectral densities.
+Any positive integer or float is a valid input.
+The default value is 1800 wavenumbers.

 coh_type: Specifies whether we are simulating a coherence between physical sites (0) or between excitonic states (1).
 Excitonic states are the eigenvectors of the site-basis Hamiltonian.
 0 and 1 are the only valid inputs.
+The default value is 0.

 pop: Specifies the physical site on which the exciton is initially localized for population dynamics.
 Accepted inputs are integers between 1 and the number of physical sites.

 coh: Takes two integer inputs that specify the indices of the two sites between which a coherence is propagated.
 These can be physical sites or excitonic states depending on the coh_type input.

 temp: Specifies the temperature of the simulation in Kelvin.
+The default value is 295.

 dipole: Specifies a vector of average dipole amplitudes squared in units of debye^2.
 This should contain entries equal to the number of physical sites plus one, and the first entry should always be 0.0.
 Note that the dipole input used in all the example TCL.input files is essentially just the vector used for FMO.
 This explains why FMO is the only example with an absorbance spectrum that actually looks realistic.
 I hope to remedy this in the near future.